2023 Most Popular General Biology Doctor's Degree Schools in the Middle Atlantic Region

 About 42% of the students majoring in biology at the school are women while 58% are male.

-Full General Biology at Rockefeller University Report
+Read full report on General Biology at Rockefeller University

 You’ll be in good company if you decide to attend Temple University.
 It ranked #3 on our 2023 Most Popular General Biology Doctor’s Degree Schools in the Middle Atlantic Region list.
-Temple is a very large public school located in the large city of Philadelphia.
+Temple is a very large public school located in the city of Philadelphia.

 Women make up 57% of the biology majors at the school.

 The in-demand doctor’s degree programs at Columbia University in the City of New York helped the school earn the #4 place on this year’s ranking of the most popular general biology schools in the Middle Atlantic Region .
-Columbia is a fairly large private not-for-profit school located in the large city of New York.
+Columbia is a fairly large private not-for-profit school located in the city of New York.

 About 52% of the students majoring in biology at the school are women while 48% are male.